 Fill the Void Left by Joint Council

 Joint Council on International Children’s Services was founded on the principle of making adoptions safe and transparent.
 The organization sought to advocate on behalf of children in need of permanent families and promote ethical practices in intercountry adoption.
 When Joint Council closed its doors in 2015, no other organization acted in its stead.
-Wonderful organizations such as the National Council for Adoption and the Congressional Coalition on Adoption Institute have continued to fulfill their unique missions which ensure children find forever families through safe, transparent and ethical adoptions.
+Wonderful organizations have continued to fulfill their unique missions which ensure children find forever families through safe, transparent, and ethical adoptions.

-However, there is no association of adoption service providers that establishes best practices in the field, works solely to ensure families understand which agency or attorney is right for them, and who is held to the standards of practice similar to ones laid out by Joint Council over 40 years ago.
-A laser focused mission on providing adoption service providers (ASPs), an association where they can differentiate themselves as the most ethical in their field, received continued education on how to better their agency and access to a collective force which can advocate for legislation to better protect children and families.
+However, there is no association of adoption service providers that establish best practices in the field, works solely to ensure families understand which agency or attorney is right for them, and who is held to the standards of practice similar to ones laid out by the Joint Council over 40 years ago.
+A laser-focused mission on providing adoption service providers (ASPs), an association where they can differentiate themselves as the most ethical in their field, received continued education on how to better their agency and access to a collective force that can advocate for legislation to better protect children and families.